 8) George Washington stressed the importance of education on his stepchildren

-There was one thing Washington highly regarded and that was education.
+George Washington highly regarded the education of his family.
 His father died when he was only eleven, due to which he could not receive a formal education.
 However, the young men he was rasing did not share his point of view; they had no interest in studying.
 In a letter to Jacky’s teacher, Washington even expressed his concern after Jacky was returning to school post-summer break stating that the boy’s “mind was relaxed from study and was more into guns, horses and dogs.”
 Further asking the teacher to keep an eye on the boy.

 9) George Washington’s female stepchildren and step-grandchildren had a penchant for education.